Rites & responsibilities

 River Root Farm, Deming, WA

-Participants may camp on-site or arrange their own lodging nearby, and need to provide and cook their own breakfasts and lunch.
+Participants may camp on-site or arrange their own lodging nearby.
+Please consider this an immersive program though, which will not have a concrete daily start and finish time.
+Participants will provide and cook their own breakfasts and lunch.
 Dinners will be provided Thursday - Sunday evenings, with food provided by Journeys.
 There will be a tea station set up at all times.

 Bring all that you need to camp & sleep outside in the level of comfort that you prefer.
 (Tents are recommended as tarp space may be limited) An info/recommended equipment list will be provided